How Much Does Dental Bookkeeping Cost in 2026?

 Is it worth paying more for dental-specific bookkeeping?

 It depends on what you need visibility into.
 If you want to track collection rates, benchmark overhead against industry standards, and catch issues like miscoded lab fees or rising supply costs before they become problems, dental-specific bookkeeping is worth the premium.
-If you only need basic categorization for tax filing, a generalist may be sufficient.
+If you only need basic categorization for tax filing, a generalist may be enough.

 How do I know if my current bookkeeper is doing a good job?